FarihahIsa/Text_Documentation_Project/README.md

 # Text_Documentation_Project

 ## Description
-This project is to create an LSTM models to achieve accuracy above 70%.
+This project is to create an LSTM model to achieve accuracy above 70%.

 ## Notes
 ( √ ) Train script